verrazzano/docs/content/en/docs/guides/export/verrazzano-helidon-workload.md

 ---
 title: "VerrazzanoHelidonWorkload"
 linkTitle: "VerrazzanoHelidonWorkload"
-description: "A guide for understanding how OAM objects are mapped to Kubernetes objects"
+description: "An overview of the Kubernetes resources Verrazzano creates for an OAM VerrazzanoHelidonWorkload"
 weight: 5
 draft: false
 ---